aberardinelli/switchlubeguide/README.md

 ## Anatomy of a switch

-Before we get into it, let's take apart one switch so you can understand the terms used when talking about switches throughout the rest of this guide.
+Before we get into it, let's take apart one MX-compatible switch so you can understand the terms used when talking about switches throughout the rest of this guide.

 Top, bottom, spring, stem